Background pattern

 • if your lung function is poor (diagnosed by your doctor).

-• if you have had a severe worsening of your asthma over the last three months (diagnosed by your doctor).
+• if you have had a severe worsening of your asthma in the last three months (diagnosed by your doctor).

-• if you have asthma and an ongoing respiratory tract infection, such as a common cold, sore throat, or pneumonia, on the day you are due to take the first dose of ACARIZAX.
+• if on the day you are due to take the first dose of ACARIZAX you have asthma and an ongoing respiratory tract infection, such as a common cold, throat irritation, or pneumonia.
 Your doctor will delay the start of your treatment until you improve.

-• if you have a disease that affects your immune system; are taking medicines that suppress your immune system or have cancer.
+• if you have a disease that affects your immune system; you are taking medicines that suppress the immune system or you have cancer.

-• if you have recently undergone a dental extraction, or any other procedure in the mouth, or have mouth ulcers or infections.
+• if you have recently had a tooth extraction, or any other intervention in the mouth, or have ulcers or infections in the mouth.
 Your doctor may recommend delaying the start of treatment or interrupting treatment until your mouth has healed.

 Warnings and precautions

-Consult your doctor before starting to take ACARIZAX:
+Tell your doctor before you start taking ACARIZAX:

 • if you are being treated for depression with tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), or with COMT inhibitors for Parkinson's disease.